SEIR-7-06/installfest/mac-dev-tools.md

 2. Install Homebrew, a package manager for Mac.
 (Package managers are programs that help you install external tools and keep them updated with the latest versions.)
 3. Configure git, a version control system.
 (Version control systems are programs that help you keep track of changes in your code.)
 4. Install and configure Sublime Text, a text editor specialized for writing code.
+5. Install oh-my-zsh, a program that adds extra features to the Terminal.
-5. Install the Chrome web browser.
+6. Install the Chrome web browser.

 If you don't already have an account for the Mac App Store, follow the instructions on Apple Support to <a href="https://support.apple.com/kb/PH11499?locale=en_US" target="_blank">create a Mac App Store account</a>.